Macau independence: 2021 San Francisco Chinese Consulate event

-Comments from different parties
+Commentary

-Tam Chi Keung, a professor at Macau University of Science and Technology and an expert on Macau issues, stated that in the years leading up to the 2017 Legislative Assembly elections, he had never heard of "Macau independence" or "independence advocates."
-He described accusations made in related articles as "completely baseless," suggesting they appeared to be an attempt by pro-Beijing media to smear opponents in the election.
-Eilo Wing-Yat Yu, an associate professor in the Department of Government and Public Administration at the University of Macau, expressed concern that raising discussions about "independence advocates" might turn a non-existent issue into a real one.
-He compared the situation to Hong Kong a decade ago, when no one discussed Hong Kong independence until then-Chief Executive Leung Chun-ying warned about the issue, which inadvertently led to more people discussing the topic and earning him the nickname "Father of Hong Kong Independence."
-Yu further noted the political atmosphere in Macau differs from that in Hong Kong.
-Most Macau residents do not support radical approaches, and sentiments such as "anti-China" or "anti-Communist" lack traction in Macau.
-He commented, "When Global Times raised the issue of 'Macau independence,' everyone knew trouble was brewing, because this wasn't even a real issue to begin with.
+Tam Chi Keung, a professor at Macau University of Science and Technology and an expert on Macau issues, said that in the years leading up to the 2017 Legislative Assembly elections he had never heard of "Macau independence" or "independence advocates."
+He called accusations in related articles "completely baseless," suggesting an attempt by pro-Beijing media to smear opponents in the election.
+Eilo Wing-Yat Yu, an associate professor in the Department of Government and Public Administration at the University of Macau, expressed concern that discussiing "independence advocates" might turn a non-existent issue into a real one.
+He compared the situation to Hong Kong a decade earlier, when no one discussed Hong Kong independence until Chief Executive Leung Chun-ying raised the issue; people began talking, and he was nicknamed "Father of Hong Kong Independence."
+Yu noted that the political atmosphere in Macau differs from that in Hong Kong.
+Most Macau residents do not support radical approaches, and sentiments such as "anti-China" or "anti-Communist" lack traction in Macau: "When Global Times raised the issue of 'Macau independence,' everyone knew trouble was brewing, because this wasn't even a real issue to begin with.
 But once you name it, it becomes one."

-Macau media outlet Jornal Informação (Són Pou) published a commentary criticizing the 2017 Legislative Assembly elections in Macau, stating that in addition to "overwhelming defamatory remarks" online, some groups or candidates openly broke the law by disrupting the campaign activities of certain groups; these groups were slandered and labeled with terms like "Macau independence" and "traitor of the nation," which the article questioned as being part of an organized suppression effort.
-The commentary argued that "patriotism and love for Macau" have always been a "long-standing tradition" among the people of Macau, and there is no fertile ground for "Macau independence."
-It claimed that discussing "Macau independence" in Macau is "electoral poison" and amounts to "political suicide."
-The article further suggested that those pushing the false narrative of "Macau independence" are doing so because "anti-Macau independence" will inevitably become a lucrative avenue in the future.
-It criticized this behavior, stating that whoever aggressively promotes "anti-Macau independence" today will eventually become the "father of Macau independence."
+Macau media outlet Jornal Informação (Són Pou) published commentary critical of Macau's 2017 Legislative Assembly elections.
+In addition to "overwhelming defamatory remarks" online, groups (or candidates) broke the law by disrupting the campaign activities of certain groups; these groups were labeled with terms like "Macau independence" and "traitor of the nation," which the article suggested was part of an organized suppression effort.
+The article said that "patriotism and love for Macau" have always been a "long-standing tradition" among the people of Macau, and there is no fertile ground for "Macau independence"; discussing Macau independence domestically is "electoral poison" and "political suicide."
+It suggested that those advocating Macau independence were doing so because "anti-Macau independence" would become a lucrative avenue in the future, criticizing this behavior.